HkFromMY/Gold-Stock-Price-Prediction/README.md

 # Gold-Stock-Price-Prediction
-Predicting Gold Stock Price with Linear Regression Model In this notebook, feature selection, building model, model evaluation and visualizing results are performed.
+Predicting Gold Stock Price with Linear Regression Model.
+In this notebook, feature selection, building model, model evaluation and visualizing results are performed.